 The difference between good companies and great companies may well be the difference between those that avert potential crisis and those that react to a crisis.

-There’s a second problem with reactionary thinking: the company forgoes the ability to choose the space and timing of the crisis.
+Reacting to a crisis creates two additional problems.
+First, it shows a company is only willing to act when someone they think is important is watching.
+Second, reaction by definition forgoes the ability to choose the space and timing of the crisis.
 Like Murphy’s Law, crisis happens when you can least afford it and siphons away resources and wastes valuable time.

-Poynter pointed to a research study that found negative media coverage can drive change.
-It links to a more complete article (registration required) that summarizes the findings.
+The media research organization Poynter has reported on a research study that found negative media coverage can drive change.
 The authors randomly selected 250 companies from the S&P 500, kept tabs on them for five years and analyzed 40,000 articles that were published in that time span.

 The study found negative media coverage impacts corporations in three ways:

-- Exposes news companies attempt to downplay, like layoffs or unsuccessful initiatives
+1. Exposes news companies attempt to downplay, like layoffs or unsuccessful initiatives;

-- Raises awareness about an issue or point of contention
+- Raises awareness about an issue or point of contention; and

-In their analysis, the authors found a link between the volume of negative media attention that a firm experienced and the likelihood that the company would subsequently undergo a strategic shift that was responsive to at least some of the problems that the press had cited.
+In their analysis, the authors found a link between the volume of negative media attention that a firm experienced and the likelihood that the company would subsequently undergo a strategic shift in response to problems that the press had identified.

 Why Wait for a Crisis?

-Ten years ago, maybe even five, a corporation might have been able to keep less complimentary news quiet.
-Today it’s virtually impossible and a losing strategy.
+Ten years ago, a corporation might have been able to keep negative news quiet.
+Today it’s virtually impossible.
 If negative media coverage is going to force change, isn’t it simply better to avoid the ringer and address the issue long before the groundswell boils over?